syncfusion-content/blazor-docs/blazor/datagrid/selection.md

 # Selection in Blazor DataGrid Component

 Selection provides an option to highlight a row or a cell.
 It can be done through simple mouse down or arrow keys.
-To disable selection in the DataGrid, set the [AllowSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSelection) property to false.
+To disable selection in the DataGrid, set the [AllowSelection](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_AllowSelection) property to `false`.

 The datagrid supports two types of selection that can be set by using the [Type](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridSelectionSettings.html#Syncfusion_Blazor_Grids_GridSelectionSettings_Type) property of **GridSelectionSettings** component.
 They are: